Step 1: Complete the application for the cohort / location. You can apply for a maximum of two locations.

-The program is offered in expensive cities, do you offer any stipend or living accommodations?
+Do you offer any stipend or living accommodations?

 Why this Fellowship?

-How is this program different from other Data Science programs?
+How is this program different from other data science programs?

 The fellows work on actual machine learning products that are used in production environments.
 Fellows work under the supervision of the mentor team.
 Mentors are actively involved in the delivery of projects, including coding.

 Fellows also have an opportunity to interact directly with our customers and get immediate feedback on their results.

 What happens to fellows after they graduate?
 What jobs do they get?